tytydraco/yessleep/out/Bones_for_Buddy.md

 All the bones in Buddy's hole were long and straight.
 They looked like the bones he'd seen before, but what was left in the woods didn't look like an animal.

-He reached down, pushing aside what was left of the bones, and pulled out a skull.
-Then hands.
-Then feet.
+He reached down, pushing aside what was left of the bones, and pulled out a human skull.

 “Your Ma was the most beautiful woman I'd ever seen.”